-- Commitment: Wildlife management requires commitment at all levels from Senior Management to technical field staff.
-The available tools must be made to work effectively; - Cognizance: Recognizing the hazards and risks and what needs to be done, when, and how, are key to wildlife successful wildlife management; and - Competence: Having adequately trained staff that have the ability to "outthink" the wildlife, identify and properly apply the appropriate tools is critical to successful wildlife management.
+• Commitment: Wildlife management requires commitment at all levels from Senior Management to technical field staff.
+The available tools must be made to work effectively done, when, and how, are key to wildlife successful wildlife management; and think" the wildlife, identify and properly apply the appropriate tools is critical to successful wildlife management.
 For example, this may involve considering any consequential effects of managing one species on the abundance of another.